The Danger of Pyometra in your Female Dog

 "The chances of your dog getting pregnant while having a pyometra is very low.
 If she does get pregnant, it is possible for the uterus to rupture."

-Pyometra can be a very serious concern.
+Pyometra in dogs can be a very serious concern.
 Pyometra in pregnant dogs can even be life threatening, so it is important to know the signs and how to treat pyometra.

 - Featured Products